Last updated 19th August 2022

-Grants for churches are available from many organisations and the list below contains details for some of the more well known ones.
+Grants for churches are available from many organisations and the list on this page contains details for some of the more well known ones.
 The links will give you details of eligibility and the application process.
 Before making any applications ensure that you check the deadlines for applications and read the relevant guidelines as well as advice on the relevant pages.

 NLHF Grants for Heritage

 Applications are now open for National Lottery Grants for Heritage from £3,000 to £5 million.
 The impact of the coronavirus (COVID-19) pandemic means it has revised our approach to what it will fund.

 This is set out in Priorities for National Lottery Grants for Heritage for 2022-23.